totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 The following two steps you need to set a label for your connector (figure 5) and then confirm its creation (figure 6).
-It is a good practice to avoid spaces when setting the connector name, which can be accomplished by using *snake cased* (ex.: Bostom\_House\_Prices) or *pascal cased* (ex.: BostomHousePrices) names.
+It is a good practice to avoid spaces when setting the connector name, which can be accomplished by using *snake case* (ex.: Bostom\_House\_Prices) or *pascal case* (ex.: BostomHousePrices) names.

 .. figure:: ../../imgs/tutorial_ch1_fig5.png
    :alt: ../../imgs/tutorial_ch1\_fig5.png
-Figure 5: Naming your connector
+Figure 5: Naming your connector.

 .. figure:: ../../imgs/tutorial_ch1_fig6.png
    :alt: ../../imgs/tutorial_ch1\_fig6.png
-Figure 6: Confirming the creation of your new connector
+Figure 6: Confirming the creation of your new connector.

-Now your connector has been created and is ready to receive data.
+Now your connector has been created and it is ready to receive data.
 If your data is complex enough, it may be worth spliting on different connectors or stagings and joined together later through a data model.
 In general tables from the same data source should be stored under the